-“Even if a driver has good, healthy food waiting for them in their truck’s refrigerator, they’ll skip what they made to eat so they can interact with others,” says Orozco.
+“Even if truck drivers have good, healthy food waiting for them in their truck’s refrigerator, they’ll skip what they made to eat so they can interact with others,” says Orozco.
 “While it saves money to eat alone, it can be lonely.”

-Physical activity.
 “Sweating is a mixture of water and salt, and that’s not how to lose weight properly,” says Orozco.
-While being physically active, you do lose water, but done correctly you’ll loose fat.
+While being physically active, you do lose water, but if done correctly you’ll lose fat.
 It’s difficult for drivers to find the right time and place for a dedicated workout each day.
 That’s why every little bit adds up.
 Try doing some exercise at the loading dock.
-Take a couple laps around the lot before you take off for the day, or take advantage of the exercise equipment at Transport America’s support centers.
-The key is to replace time you could be sitting with increments of moving your body.
+Take a couple of laps around the lot before you take off for the day, or take advantage of the exercise equipment at Transport America’s support centers.
+The key is to replace the time you could be sitting with increments of moving your body.

-Get your sleep.
 “If you’re not getting a full 7 hours of sleep, you start to store fat due to a hormone called leptin,” says Orozco.
 The lack of sleep causes you to gain weight, eat more, and just feel crummy.
-Sleeping helps the body burn calories efficiently throughout the day by helping to regulate your night and day time hormones, but it’s not enough.
-“Taking naps are good, just don’t let it interrupt your main sleep cycle,” adds Orozco.
+Sleeping helps the body burn calories efficiently throughout the day by helping to regulate your night and daytime hormones, but it’s not enough.
+“Taking naps is good, just don’t let it interrupt your main sleep cycle,” adds Orozco.

-Reduce Stress.
 “Being stressed involves emotional and physical reactions,” says Orozco.
-“For example, traffic is extremely stressful, with people cutting drivers off all the time it’s just that drivers are use to chronic stress, which seems like it has to be that way.”
-Or, a driver may feel stress because he feels behind schedule, or a storm is starting to make driving hazardous.
+“For example, traffic is extremely stressful, with people cutting drivers off all the time it’s just that drivers are used to chronic stress, which seems like it has to be that way.”
+Or, a driver may feel stressed because he feels behind schedule, or a storm is starting to make driving hazardous.
 When drivers experience constant stress, they start to skip meals; reach for “comfort” foods, and drink more caffeine than is recommended.

 Support is key.
 “I’ve heard many drivers say, ‘I’m going to do this all by myself,’ but I’d encourage them to seek support.
 It helps to have someone who has your back,” says Orozco.
 “Hearing encouragement is more empowering than being alone.
 Focus on how you feel versus seeing the numbers on the scale.”
 Having someone cheer you on, or working with you, makes the change easier.
 Gauge your success on how your actions and changes make you feel, not weight.

 “Driving a truck is not a job; it’s a lifestyle,” Orozco adds.
-“Instead of telling a driver to lose the weight, we encourage them to learn on their own, with some guidance.”
+“Instead of telling truck drivers to lose the weight, we encourage them to learn on their own to stay healthy, with some guidance.”

 The overall change is usually less difficult if small changes are made, and it will become easier with time.
-From becoming healthier overall, to loosing a few pounds, each step is an accomplishment.
+From becoming healthier overall to losing a few pounds, each step is an accomplishment.